TmSalviano/ser-leve-final/README.md

 ### Individual Contributions
 - **Tiago Salviano**
-  Entire backend, connecting the backend to the frontend, refactoring the frontend when necessary, and documentation.
+  Entire backend, refactoring the frontend when necessary, and documentation.

 - **Isadora**
   Default + main frontend developer + leader of the architectural design of React components.